Free first aid kit inspection checklist

 Get the free template

-Enter your email above to download the first aid kit inspection checklist.
+Enter your email above to download the full first aid kit inspection checklist as a PDF.

 The Safe Work Australia Code of Practice for First Aid in the Workplace recommends that first aid kits are inspected regularly to ensure contents are complete and in date.
 Most organisations conduct monthly inspections and an additional check after every use.
 In higher-risk workplaces, such as construction, mining, forestry or remote sites - more frequent checks may be appropriate.
 Immediately after any item is used in an emergency, the kit should be restocked before it is returned to service.
 A record of every inspection and restock helps demonstrate compliance during WHS audits and supports your incident management obligations.